Work Faster with This Photo Mechanic Lightroom Workflow

-Shooting a wedding for ten hours inevitably means that you go home with a massive number of images.
+Shooting a wedding or long portrait session inevitably means that you go home with a massive number of images.
 Thanks to memory cards with huge capacities, I’m able to document every single part of the day and feel confident that I’ve not missed a thing.
 When I see a special moment occurring, I will usually fire off a series of shots to make sure that I get the perfect frame, just in case something unplanned happens, such as jumping focus or someone blinking.
+This is where photographers can use this Photo Mechanic Lightroom Workflow to speed things up!
+Let’s review in this article.

 A lot of people don’t realize that the most time-consuming part of wedding photography is the editing process.
 On average, I usually end up with 3000+ images from the day, a lot of which are throwaway duplicates.
 Sorting through these images used to be such a painstaking job for me, and something I never looked forward to.
 I would import all of my images from the day straight into Lightroom and have the software 1:1 render all of the images – enabling multiple previews – a slow process that really hindered my workflow.